scylladb/scylla-manager/docs/source/backup/backup.rst

 Backup a specific keyspace or table ...................................

-In order to schedule backup of particular keyspace or table, you have to provide ``-K`` parameter.
+In order to schedule backup of a particular keyspace or table, you have to provide ``-K`` parameter.
 You can specify more than one keyspace/table or use glob pattern to match multiple keyspaces/tables or exclude them.

 .. code-block:: none